docker/cli/docs/reference/commandline/build.md

 of the build context.
 The `-f`, `--file`, option lets you specify the path to an alternative file to use instead.
 This is useful in cases where the same set of files are used for multiple builds.
 The path must be to a file within the build context.
-If a relative path is specified then it is interpreted as relative to the root of the context.
+Relative path are interpreted as relative to the root of the context.

 In most cases, it's best to put each Dockerfile in an empty directory.
 Then, add to that directory only the files needed for building the Dockerfile.
 To